-UCSB is a unique close-knit community, servicing the needs of a highly diverse group scholars, students, faculty, and staff.
-The campus offers a wide variety of resources, services, information, and professional staff to help meet your needs throughout your academic career at UCSB.
+UCSB is a unique close-knit community, servicing the needs of a highly diverse group of scholars, students, faculty, and staff.

 The Office of International Students and Scholars (OISS) is the one place on campus that can assist you in all matters that relate to your visa status whether you hold an F-1 or J-1 visa.
 The OISS staff can answer your questions concerning how your academic program will affect your visa status.
 OISS can help you with questions about work or internships.
 They can help you in the event of an emergency.
 OISS is also the place to meet other international students.
 They can put you in touch with the international student associations on campus.
 OISS sponsors cultural events and workshops to enrich both your academic and social life.
 Their office has a lounge and computer stations that are available to international students during office hours.